jherekhealy/AQFED.jl/src/collocation/README.md

 ## Exponential B-Spline Collocation vs. Schaback Rational Spline on TSLA
 The Schaback rational spline may also be applied to produce a smooth least-squares fit instead of an exact interpolation.
 Smoothness is introduced through a penalty in the minimization, in a similar fashion as for the exponential B-spline collocation.

 A key aspect for the rational spline is the choice of the right boundary, which must be far-away to avoid a spurious spike near the right boundary in the density, due to absorption at the boundary.
-A typical rule is to use K_max=forward*exp(8*σ*sqrt(τ)) where σ is the at-the-money implied Black volatility.
-Left extrapolation is given by V_call(K=0) = forward (although it may correspond to a somewhat arbitrary choice of shape).
-For the right boundary, we use V_call(K_max) = 0.
+A typical rule is to use K<sub>max</sub>=forward e<sup>8σ &radic;τ</sup> where σ is the at-the-money implied Black volatility.
+Left extrapolation is given by V<sub>call</sub>(K=0) = forward (although it may correspond to a somewhat arbitrary choice of shape).
+For the right boundary, we use V<sub>call</sub>(K<sub>max</sub>) = 0.
-Below is an example of the density with 3*maximum(strikes) vs. the 6 standard deviations rule on the TSLA quotes of the first section.
+Below is an example of the density with `3*maximum(strikes)` vs. the 6 standard deviations rule on the TSLA quotes of the first section.

 ![Rational spline boundary impact](/resources/images/schaback_tsla_density_boundary.png)